 One’s family holds the highest importance to individuals in Russia.
 Relatives usually have very close relationships and are interdependent, helping each other in times of need.
 Extended family members are also very involved with people’s lives and the support of the household.
 If an uncle, aunt or any other relative is in need, it is considered to be the obligation of the to help.
 Grandparents play a big part in raising children, and may perhaps even live with the .
 The elderly hold a very respected position in society and generally hold the most authority in the household.

 Russia has quite crowded housing conditions comparative to Australia (in square metres per person).
 Traditionally, three generations lived together in one household.
 However, in present-day Russia, the is becoming more common.
 Many young couples aspire to move out of their parents’ home after marriage.
 A shortage in housing and difficult economic conditions can make independent living a challenge, which means many grown children have to live with their parents.
 If an elderly couple lives independently and one of them becomes widowed, they usually move into the household of one of their children to be cared for into their old age.

 In the common Russian household dynamic, both parents usually work; it is more commonly the woman’s job than the man’s to care for the children and do the housework.
 However, many modern Russian families have alternative dynamics.
 For example, parents may be divorced, or work in different cities away from their children.
-Often, grandparents will help raising children whilst both parents work; they may keep the grandchildren for entire holiday periods to give the parents time for themselves.
+Often, grandparents will help raise children whilst both parents work, sometimes minding the grandchildren for entire holiday periods to give the parents time for themselves.